Hyperbolic groupoids and duality: Contracting self-similar groups

 Define the degree $\coc$ of any germ of a local homeomorphism $S_vgS_u^{-1}$ as length of $v$ minus length of $u$.
 It is a well defined continuous cocycle $\coc:\G\arr\Z$.
 It is easy to see that every element of $\G$ of positive degree has a neighborhood which is a contracting map.
 Hence, the groupoid $\G$ has a compact contracting generating set.
 Hyperbolicity follows then from Theorem~\ref{th:contraction}. \end{proof}

 The groupoid dual to the groupoid associated with a self-similar contracting group is generated by the \emph{limit dynamical system}.
 Consider the space of left-infinite sequences $\alb^{-\omega}$ with the direct product topology.
 We say that sequences $\ldots x_2x_1, \ldots y_2y_1$ are \emph{asymptotically equivalent} (with respect to the action of $G$) if there exists a finite subset $N\subset G$ and a sequence $g_k\in N$ such that $g_k(x_k\ldots x_1)=y_k\ldots y_1$ for all $k$.
 The quotient of $\alb^{-\omega}$ by the asymptotic equivalence relation is called the \emph{limit space} of $G$.
 The shift $\ldots x_2x_1\mapsto\ldots x_3x_2$ agrees with the asymptotic equivalence relation, and hence it induces a continuous self-map of the limit space.
 This self-map is the \emph{limit dynamical system} of the contracting self-similar group $G$.

 If the groupoid of germs of $G$ is principal, then the limit dynamical system is a self-covering (see~\cite{nek:cpalg}).

-If the groupoid of germs of $G$ is Hausdorff, then the limit dynamical system is a self-covering of an orbispace, and the groupoid dual to $\G$ is still generated by the self-covering (but the definitions should be modified to include the orbispace case).
+More generally, if the groupoid of germs of $G$ is Hausdorff, then the limit dynamical system is a self-covering of an orbispace, and the groupoid dual to $\G$ is still generated by the self-covering (but the definitions should be modified to include the orbispace case).

 Since the groupoid $\G^\top$ acts on the limit space of $G$, the boundaries of the Cayley graphs of $\G$ are locally homeomorphic to the limit space.
 The fact that the limit space is the boundary of a naturally defined Gromov hyperbolic graph $\Gamma(G)$ was noted for the first time in~\cite{nek:hyplim}.
-Definition of this graph is very similar to the definition of the Cayley graphs of $\G$, in fact $\Gamma(G)$ is locally isomorphic to the Cayley graphs of $\G$ (in particular, positive cones of the Cayley graphs are isomorphic to positive cones of $\Gamma(G)$).
+Definition of this graph is very similar to the definition of the Cayley graphs of $\G$.
+In fact, $\Gamma(G)$ is locally isomorphic to the Cayley graphs of $\G$ (in particular, positive cones of the Cayley graphs are isomorphic to positive cones of $\Gamma(G)$).
 It is defined in the following way.
 The set of vertices of $\Gamma(G)$ is the set $\alb^*$ of all finite words over the alphabet $\alb$.
-Two vertices are connected by an edge if and only if either they are of the form $v, s(v)$ for a generator $s$ of $G$ and a word $v\in\alb^*$, or they are of the form $v, S_x(v)=xv$ for $v\in\alb^*$ and $x\in\alb$.
+Two vertices are connected by an edge if and only if either they are of the form $v, s(v)$ for a generator $s$ of $G$ and a word $v\in\alb^*$, or they are of the form $v, xv$ for $v\in\alb^*$ and $x\in\alb$.
 If $G$ is contracting, then $\Gamma(G)$ is Gromov hyperbolic and its boundary is naturally homeomorphic to the limit space of $G$.

 See Figure~\ref{fig:complex}, where a part of the graph $\Gamma(G)$ for $G$ equal to the iterated monodromy group of $z^2-1$ is shown.
 Compare it with the Julia set of $z^2-1$ on Figure~\ref{fig:basilicaj}.
 Here we draw only edges corresponding to generators $a, b$, and $S_1$, since $S_0=a^{-1}S_1$.